FACTBOX-Global reaction to Trump withdrawing WHO funding

 * U.S. ORGANISATION PROTECT OUR CARE "This is nothing more than a transparent attempt by President Trump to distract from his history downplaying the severity of the coronavirus crisis and his administration's failure to prepare our nation," said Chair Leslie Dach, who served as the global Ebola coordinator for the U.S. Department of Health and Human Services.

-"To be sure, the World Health Organization is not without fault but it is beyond irresponsible to cut its funding at the height of a global pandemic.
-This move will undoubtedly make Americans less safe."
-Protect Our Care is a U.S. organisation working to protect affordable coverage for all Americans.

 * VANDERBILT UNIVERSITY MEDICAL CENTER "This virus doesn't need passports.
-In a few short months it has travelled to all of the continents of the world except Antarctica.
+In a few short months, it has traveled to all of the continents of the world except Antarctica.
 If there were ever an event that showed us how we need to work tougher as a global community, this is it," said Dr. William Schaffner, an infectious disease expert.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)